Ethra8/english-grows/README.md

 - **Update de quantity** of a specific item in the bag
 - **Delete** a specific item.

-For further reference, please check [this Google Slide]()

 #### CHECKOUT app
-This app contains the following models:
+This app contains the following functionality:
-- Order
-- OrderLineItem
+- **Create an order if user if authenticated, for data protection**
+- **Include items of bag and quantity

 #### HOME app
 #### INDIVIDUAL SERVICES app